Learning Resources Support Service for Cardiff Business School academic staff

 3. Providing advice and guidance on copyright issues

-If you have any queries about what you can and cannot reproduce, whether it be website content, how much you can copy from a book, journal or newspaper or the educational use of television broadcasts, then please contact Jo Waters.
-For general copyright guidance please see the Information Services copyright web pages.
+If you have any queries about what you can and cannot reproduce, whether it be website content, how much you can copy from a book, journal or newspaper or the educational use of television broadcasts, then please contact Scott Pryor.
+For general copyright guidance please see our copyright web pages.

 4. Providing Learning Central support